mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/using-calculated-attributes/index.md

 ### Forward Calculated Attributes in the Calculated Attributes Feed

-The Calculated Attributes feed allows you to send calculated attributes downstream whenever they change, without an event from the user; this feed is especially useful for keeping calculated attributes with delayed calculations synchronized throughout your stack and for sending calculated attributes downstream alongside kit integrations.
+The Calculated Attributes feed allows you to send calculated attributes downstream whenever they change, without an event from the user; this feed is especially useful for keeping calculated attributes with asynchronous calculations synchronized throughout your stack, and for sending calculated attributes downstream alongside kit integrations.
 This input will appear once you have activated a calculated attribute.
-When a new connection is made to this input, CA values for users who have not been seen since their delayed CAs were calculated will be sent.
-This feed sends an update when calculated attributes change (both instant & delayed), it does not send user attributes.
+When a new connection is made to this input, CA values for users who have not been seen since their asynchronous CAs were calculated will be sent.
+This feed sends an update when calculated attributes change (both synchronous & asynchronous), it does not send user attributes.

 Control which downstream system receives these updates by intentionally connecting specific platforms to receive the calculated attribute updates.
 You can also filter out calculated attributes you do not wish to forward using the platform filters page.